THE MANY USES OF TERRACOTTA TILES – A DESIGNERS HISTORY

 Evidence of terracotta can be found in many of the most prestigious examples of architecture in Britain and across the world.
 In Britain, of course, it is most common as a central feature to Edwardian, Tudor and Victorian architecture.
 Already by the Victorian age terracotta had been appropriated from ancient Greek temples and Renaissance churches from northern Italy.

 The world of tiles is so vast itself.
 Terracotta – also known as ‘baked earth’ – falls under the ceramic tile category and can come in two different finishes; glazed or unglazed.
-The recent rise in popularity of glazed tiling for both walls and floors as a means of creating interiors typical to Southern Italy, the Mediterranean and Northern Africa has only elevated the status of unglazed terracotta as an interior choice.
+The recent rise in popularity of glazed tiling for both walls and floors as a means of creating interiors typical to Southern Italy, the Mediterranean and Northern Africa has only elevated the status of unglazed terracotta tiles as an interior choice.

 Many restoration artists and interior designers, for example, utilise more decorative glazed tiles as a way to create detail in a room, whilst choosing unglazed terracotta tiles to create an overall rustic look and bring warmth to an existing space.

-The unique luminosity of terracotta and its connotations of natural earth are what makes it so popular to this day.
+The unique luminosity of terracotta and its connotations of natural earth is what makes it so popular to this day.
 The colour of terracotta itself is notorious for its range of hues.
 In the region of Tuscany for example, predominantly in the city of Florence terracotta is known mostly as a red to burgundy colour evidence of which can be found on top of the many roofs of the city.
 In Venice however, the material is more widely found within many residential homes as an ochre shade whilst in the cities of southern Italy such as Naples, it is most known for its bright yellow luminosity.

 Evidence of terracotta as a sculptural material and its various uses notably for earthenware and vessels can be traced as far back as ancient Mesopotamia and is associated with numerous ancient, western and eastern civilisations.